Internet-Draft OpenPGP Key Replacement November 2024

 In the past some key owners have created key transition documents, which are signed, human-readable statements stating that a newer primary key should be preferred by their correspondents.
 It is desirable that this process be automated through a standardised machine-readable mechanism.

 This document is to specify the format of a Signature Subpacket to be optionally included in a revocation signature or direct self-signature over a primary key.
 This subpacket contains a pointer to a suggested replacement for the primary key that is signed over, or a primary key for which the current primary key is the suggested replacement.
-The corresponding replacement certificate may then be automatically retrieved and (if supported and validated) used instead of the original.
+The corresponding replacement certificate may then be automatically retrieved by the key owner's correspondents and (if supported and validated) used instead of the original.

 2. Conventions and Definitions